NTIA/LFMF-test-data/GitHubRepoPublicReleaseApproval.md

     all template or placeholder code has been removed.
 2. [ ] The README.md file has passed editorial review by the ITS Publications Office.
-3. [ ] The project complies with the ITS Code Style Guide or an appropriate style uide as agreed to by the sponsor, project lead, or Supervising Division Chief.
+3. [ ] The project complies with the ITS Code Style Guide or an appropriate style guide as agreed to by the sponsor, project lead, or Supervising Division Chief.
 4. [ ] Approved disclaimer and licensing language has been included.

 In order to complete this approval, please create a new branch, upload and commit